Claude Code: Terminal Agent Setup and Workflow Guide

-• Claude Code: Anthropic’s command-line AI coding agent that can read, edit, and run code in your terminal.
+• Claude Code: Anthropic’s command-line AI coding agent that reads, edits, and runs code in your terminal (and in VS Code or JetBrains via an extension that drives the same CLI).

 Who this is for